 Resistance training can decrease fat mass in children and be a potential way to combat childhood obesity and can have effects in as little as 8 weeks.
 When constructed properly, they can be very safe as well.

-(Common phrases used by users for this page include is weightlifting bad for you if obese, is weightlifting bad for boys, is weight lifting bad for kids, is lifting weights bad for the growtg of kids, effect of resistance training on body fat in children, bad muscular strength)
+(Common phrases used by users for this page include weightlifiting bad for kids, weight lifting unhealthy for toddlers, is lifting weights bad for kids, is lifting bad at a young age examine.com, are weights bad for kids, are weight lifting bad for children)